skxvtchy/skxvtchy/README.md

 ### Why did the programmer quit his job?
-He didn't get arrays. 💻
+He didn't get arrays💻

 <!--
 **skxvtchy/skxvtchy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.